Applying to the RAU for postgraduate courses

 When you first enrol, you will be assigned a personal tutor who will meet with you at least once a term, but you can request a meeting at any time.
 Meeting with your personal tutor offers the chance to talk through any issues, and may be all it takes to find a resolution for any challenges you are facing, but if necessary they are also able to guide you towards more specialist services.

-Student Support Services encompass a whole host of personal, financial, health and well-being resources that can offer advice and support during your time at the RAU.
+Student Services encompass a whole host of personal, financial, health and well-being resources that can offer advice and support during your time at the RAU.

 We have a team of academic support mechanisms to help with disabilities and identified learning needs.
 The important thing is to talk to your tutor early on about how we can best support you with practical solutions that help you achieve your full potential.